-In children, x-rays can be used to show where the second teeth are and when they will come through.
-This also applies to adults when the wisdom teeth start to come through.
+In children, x-rays can be used to show where the adult teeth are and when they will appear.
+They are also used in the same way for adults when the wisdom teeth start to come through.

-If you are a new patient, unless you have had dental x-rays very recently, the dentist will probably suggest having x-rays.
+If you are a new patient, unless you have had dental x-rays very recently, the dental team will probably suggest having x-rays.
 This helps them assess the condition of your mouth and to check for any hidden problems.
-After that, x-rays are usually recommended every 6 to 24 months depending on the person, their history of decay, age and the current condition of their mouth.
+After that, x-rays may be recommended every 6 to 24 months depending on the person, their history of decay, their age and the condition of their mouth.

-X-rays are an essential part of your health records and must be kept with your personal dental file.
-As dental records work differently to normal health records, your dentist must keep your dental records for at least two years from the date of your last course of treatment.
-You are entitled to copies of your records and X-rays under the Access to Health Records Act 1990.
-But you will have to pay for these copies.
-In most cases your X-rays and records will not be needed by your new dentist.
-However, if they are important, your new dentist will let you know and either ask for your permission to send for them, or ask you to fetch them personally.
+X-rays are an essential part of your health records.
+If you are entitled to copies of your records, you may have to pay for these copies.
+If you change dentists, your x-rays and records will not usually be needed by your new dentist.
+However, if they are important, your new dental team will let you know.
+They will either ask for your permission to send for them, or ask you to fetch them yourself.

-X-rays can show decay that may not normally be seen directly in the mouth, for example: under a filling, or between teeth.
+X-rays can show decay that may not be seen directly in the mouth: for example, under a filling, or between the teeth.
 They can show whether you have an infection in the root of your tooth and how severe the infection is.

-In children an x-ray can show any teeth which haven't come through yet, and let the dentist see whether there is enough space for the teeth to come through.
-It can show any impacted wisdom teeth in adults that may need to be removed, before they cause any problems.
+In children an x-ray can show any teeth that haven't come through yet, and show the dental team whether there is enough space for the teeth to come through.
+In adults, it can show any impacted wisdom teeth that may need to be removed, before they cause any problems.

 The amount of radiation received from a dental x-ray is extremely small.
 We get more radiation from natural sources, including minerals in the soil, and from our general environment.

-With modern techniques and equipment, risks are kept to a minimum.
-However, your dentist will always take care to use X-rays only when they need to.
+With modern techniques and equipment, risks are kept as small as possible.
+However, your dental team will always take care to use x-rays only when they need to.

-You should always tell your dentist if you are pregnant.
-They will take extra care and will probably not use x-rays unless they really have to, particularly during the first three months.
+You should always tell your dental team if you are pregnant.
+They will take extra care and will probably not use x-rays unless they really have to, especially during the first three months.

 Staff check how much radiation they are exposed to by wearing a small badge during working hours.
-This is sent off to be analysed at regular intervals.
+This is sent off to be checked at regular intervals.